 2. Inform family in writing of the outcome of referral/admission process and a service agreement will be included with a letter of offer.

 An appeal process is in place for referrals which do not meet admission criteria, where families can appeal decision if application is refused.
-Referring agency or family are requested to write to the Chairperson of the ATD committee requesting appeal.
+Referring agency or family are requested to write to the Chairperson of the Child and Family Committee requesting appeal.